BigMcQueen/docker-python-env/README.md

-# docker-python-env
-## This is my docker env.
+# This is my Python(Miniconda) environment using Docker.
-Numpy is contained in tesorflow-aarch64.
+## Machine used
+- MacBook Air (M1, 2020)
+- Chip: Apple M1
+- RAM: 16GB
+## Technology used
+- Docker
+- docker-compose